Arguably the most commonly seen illness in hamsters, wet tail can be a serious and fatal condition if not treated immediately.

 If you are unable to take your hamster to an exotics vet, you can try giving it wet tail drops at home.
 These drops are orange flavored and have an antibiotic in them.
 They can be purchased without seeing a veterinarian and can be put in a water bottle or directly in the hamster's mouth.
 If your hamster does not improve on these drops in a couple of days, be sure to get it in to see a vet.
 Exotics decline in health very quickly and time wasted could mean a fatal outcome for your hamster.

 Some exotics vets may recommend treating your hamster with wet tail drops preventatively when you take home your new hamster.
 This can be done by mixing the appropriate amount of wet tail drops into your hamster's water bottle.

-When choosing a hamster from a pet store, make sure he is active, that his eyes are open, and that his rear end is dry and free of fecal matter.
+When choosing a hamster from a pet store, make sure it is active, that its eyes are open, and that his rear end is dry and free of fecal matter.
 To play it even safer, don't take home a hamster that is living with another hamster that doesn't look too healthy (i.e., eyes closed, sitting in the corner, wet bottom).